A guide to visiting Sevilla, Spain

 The Royal Alcazar of Seville

-If you have limited time in the city and you had to choose only one place to visit, then it must be the Royal Alcazar.
+If you have limited time in Seville and you had to choose only one place to visit, then it must be the Royal Alcazar.
 A UNESCO World Heritage site and the oldest active Royal Palace in Europe, get ready to be absolutely blown away by the exquisite preservation of this 10th century building.
 The site has surged in popularity ever since it featured in the hit TV series Game of Thrones.
 Inside you will find a spectacular blend of Christian and Moorish architecture, with beautiful courtyards and intricate plasterwork and ceramics that rival the splendor of the world famous Alhambra Palace of Grenada (check out my Granada travel guide).
 The real highlight is the Ambassadors Hall, with its impressive gilded domed ceiling.
 The gardens are equally spectacular as the interior, with hundreds of species of plants surrounding you over 60,000 square meters.
 Be sure to take in the Mercury Pool and walk along the Grutesco Gallery, a stone walkway that gives you wonderful views of the Alcazar and grounds.

 TOP TIPS:

-· Allow a minimum of 2 hours to take in both the palace and the grounds.
+• Allow a minimum of 2 hours to take in both the palace and the grounds.

-· Pre book or miss out!
-I’d recommend to visit in off peak hours (weekday early or late afternoon) to avoid large crowds and queues.
+• I’d recommend to visit in off peak hours (weekday early or late afternoon) to avoid large crowds and queues.

-· You can visit for free on Mondays after 4pm (pre-book online).
+• You can visit for free on Mondays after 4pm (pre-book online).

 Seville Cathedral and Giralda Tower

 Just a stones throw away from the Royal Alcazar, be sure to step inside the Cathedral of Seville and climb the iconic Giralda tower.
 Both are UNESCO World Heritage sites and the tower is the only surviving structure from the original building that was destroyed in an earthquake in 1356.
 The interior is just as impressive as the gothic exterior, with towering stone columns and the most impressive altar piece.
-Inside you will also find the tomb of the renowned explorer Christopher Columbus.
+Inside you will also find the tomb of the world renowned explorer Christopher Columbus.
 Access to climb the Giralda tower is included with your entry ticket and offers the most impressive panoramic views of the city.
 The tower was formerly an Islamic minaret from when the site was a mosque under Moorish rule and has a continuous ramp, rather than steps (except for a tiny staircase to access the bell tower), to reach the top.

 TOP TIPS: